SubhrajitSain/Lunite-website/docs/01-index.md

 Lunite is a hybrid OOP + POP programming language made in Python.
 Visit [https://github.com/SubhrajitSain/Lunite](https://github.com/SubhrajitSain/Lunite) for more information, source code and downloads.

 This is the official documentation for Lunite version **1.9.8**.
-Docs updated: April 7th, 2026.
+Docs updated: May 6th, 2026.

 If you find any errors in this documentation, please let us know.
 Docs have been moved from Notion to here.